-The Families First Coronavirus Response Act as amended by the American Rescue Plan Act of 2021, which included provisions for temporary assistance for States with advances from the UTF or receiving an advance during fiscal year 2021, will not have interest charged on these advances through September 6, 2021.
+The Families First Coronavirus Response Act as amended by the American Rescue Plan Act of 2021, which included provisions for temporary assistance for States with advances from the UTF or receiving an advance during fiscal year 2021, did not have interest charged on these advances through September 6, 2021.

-Program entities should have established controls to provide reasonable assurance that:
+Program entities should have established controls to provide reasonable assurance to:

 - The systems they use to support on-line access to ASAP are approved, tested, and properly monitored.
 (UTF and GCRTF only) - ASAP access is restricted to authorized individuals.
-(UTF and GCRTF only) - Borrowing requests are accurately entered into ASAP.
+(UTF and GCRTF only) - Borrowing requests are accurately and completely entered into ASAP.
 (UTF only) - Borrowing amounts do not exceed amounts approved by the DOL.
-(UTF only) - The reports provided by FMB are reviewed to ensure that borrowing, interest, and repayment transactions are accurately recorded.
+(UTF only) - The borrowing reports provided by FMB are reviewed to ensure that borrowing, interest, and repayment transactions are accurately recorded.
 Any noted discrepancies are resolved in a complete, accurate, and timely manner.
+(UTF only)

 - 1. Inspected the policy and procedures for the processing of Title XII Advance transactions and determined they were documented. - 2.
-For a selection of processed borrowing requests, inspected evidence and determined the requests were reviewed, any differences noted were investigated and resolved, and were approved by a reviewing trust fund manager. - 3.
-For a selection of days by state, inspected the sign-off on the DTSP Checklist evidencing the trust fund manager's review of accounts to ensure receipts were applied as repayments and determined these reviews were documented. - 4.
+For a selection of processed borrowing requests, inspected the DTSPs and determined the requests were reviewed and that any differences noted were investigated, resolved and approved by a reviewing trust fund manager. - 3.
+For a selection of days and states, inspected the sign-off on the DTSP Checklist evidencing the trust fund manager's review of accounts to ensure receipts were applied as repayments and determined these reviews were documented. - 4.
 For a selection of states still in borrowing status, inspected documentation of the trust fund manager's review of the borrowing program entity account balances at year-end and determined the accounts were reviewed for accurate calculation.